stanford-cs348k/asst2-convlayer/README.md

 # CS348V Assignment 3: Fast MobileNet Conv Layer evaluation #

+__Due: Fri Mar 16th, 11:59pm__

+__Note that this is an optional assignment, and can be used to add extra credit to your other assignments or final project__

 In this assignment you will implement a simplified version of the MobileNet CNN.
 In particular, this assignment is restricted to the evaluation of a single convolutional layer of the network.
 See https://arxiv.org/abs/1704.04861 for more details about the full network.
 Also, unlike Assignment 2, this assignemnt is focused on efficiency.
 Your code will be evaluated on how fast it runs.

 # Why speedup MobileNets? #